ACT College Readiness Benchmarks 2021

 What to Do if Your Score Is Too Low

+Practice makes perfect!
+The ACT is similar to any other test you might take—if you want to do well, you have to put in the time.
 Focus on your weakest areas, based on your baseline practice test, to formulate your study plan.
 Make sure you set aside enough time to fit in practice sessions every day.
-We have plenty of resources to help you with your studying, too.
+CollegeVine has plenty of resources and tips to help you with your studying.

-Many college superscore, meaning that they will factor in only your highest section scores from different test sittings to form a new composite.
+Many colleges superscore, meaning that they will combine your highest individual section scores from different test sittings to form a new composite score.
 Even if your schools don’t superscore, repeat testers generally do better and have an average composite score that’s 2.9 points higher than single-test takers.
 Still, you shouldn’t take the test more than 2-3 times.
 Your score is unlikely to improve after you take it a handful of times.

-Because the COVID-19 pandemic prevented many students from being able to take the ACT and SAT, many colleges have gone test-optional for at least this academic year.
-If you receive disappointing scores, then you do have the option of omitting them from your application.
+The COVID-19 pandemic caused a disruption in standardized testing and led many colleges to offer test-optional admissions.
+If you receive disappointing scores, you have the option of omitting them from your application.